 Due to restrictions placed on the University as a registered charity under the Income Tax Act (Canada), the development of the University's Southwood Lands cannot be undertaken directly by the University.
-Therefore, the development of a complete community in the Southwood Lands through the Local Area Plan will be undertaken by an arm's-length development agency established by the University, and of which the University will be a beneficiary.
-In other campus areas where new development is not deemed to be directly supportive of the University's core academic mission, the development agency, rather than the University, may potentially take on that development.
+Therefore, the development of a complete community in the Southwood Lands through the Local Area Plan will be undertaken by a land trust established by the University, and of which the University will be a beneficiary.
+In other campus areas where new development is not deemed to be directly supportive of the University's core academic mission, the land trust, rather than the University, may potentially take on that development.

-An appropriate degree of collaboration between the University and the development agency will be beneficial to ensure continuity across the boundaries of the two plans.
+An appropriate degree of collaboration between the University and the land trust will be beneficial to ensure continuity across the boundaries of the two plans.